Available triggers

 Check your Zap status in Zapier first.
 Most issues are caused by turned-off Zaps or disconnected accounts.

 Zapier shows whether each Zap is on or off, and logs recent runs with success or error status.
 If a Zap shows errors, the log usually explains what went wrong (permission issues, channel deleted, account disconnected).
+You can replay failed runs after fixing the issue, so notifications that were missed during an outage can still be sent to Discord.

 Discord permissions can change if someone modifies server settings.
 Verify the Zapier bot still has permission to post in your target channel.
 If the channel was deleted or renamed, update your Zap configuration.
+Server administrators who manage channel permissions should keep the Zapier bot's posting access in mind when restructuring channels or adjusting role permissions.

 First troubleshooting step: go to Zapier → Zaps → find your Plutio-Discord Zap → check the history tab.
 Errors there tell you exactly what failed and when.